London Marathon Training Plan: Beginners to Advanced!

 How much marathon training can you miss?

 As long as you return to your training, you’ll find you won’t have missed as much fitness as you believe.
 It takes two weeks of no fitness for your muscles to start experiencing atrophy and decline.
-Meaning, as long and you get back on track as soon as you can, your training shouldn’t be too affected.
+Meaning, that as long as you get back on track as soon as you can, your training shouldn’t be too affected.

 Why and how to taper marathon training?